miwashi-edu/edu-crypto/README.md

 ## Oneliner for Creating a Key for JWT

-> In gitbash or terminal
+> In gitbash or terminal, use it in .env

 ```bash
 node -e "console.log(require('crypto').randomBytes(256).toString('base64'));"